astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 \end{verse}

 ADVISOR.
 Let me now show you how to implement type generalization for polymorphic `let` in the style of \citet{damas1984type,hindley1969principal,milner1978theory}.
 I've done this before, and I need to leave for home soon, so bear with me for a bit.
-The gist of this will be to reuse the unification support of our metalanguage, capturing the *metalevel unification variables* and generalizing over them.
-That way we will have a very short implementation and we won't have to do a deep embedding of unification!
+The gist will be to reuse the unification support of our metalanguage, capturing the *metalevel unification variables* and generalizing over them.
+That way we will have a very short implementation, and we won't have to do a deep embedding of unification!

 STUDENT.
-So -- you're saying that in \lamprolog, other than reusing the metalevel function type for implementing object level substitution, we can also reuse metalevel unification for the object level as well.
+So -- you're saying that in \lamprolog, other than reusing the metalevel function type for implementing object-level substitution, we can also reuse metalevel unification for the object level as well.

 \identNormal